zhiyuoe/shadowagent/docs/related-works/believable-npc.md

 # Believable NPC
 {: .no_toc }

-In game, NPCs have been widely applied to facilitate player's experience.
-We look at believability, behaviors, characteristics and interactions of the characters.
+In the game, NPCs have been widely applied to facilitate the player's experience.
+We look at believability, behaviors, characteristics, and interactions of the characters.
 {: .fs-6 .fw-300 }

 1. TOC